‘Today there is crying in baseball’: Athletics bid farewell to Oakland with one final victory - KESQ

 “There are millions of dedicated and passionate A’s fans, in Oakland and around the world.
 Countless dedicated staff members and Oakland Coliseum employees have poured their hearts into this team, and their efforts have meant so much to our community.
 I know there is great disappointment, even bitterness.
 Though I wish I could speak to each one of you individually, I can tell you this from the heart: we tried.
 Staying in Oakland was our goal, it was our mission, and we failed to achieve it.
 And for that I am genuinely sorry.”

-The Athletics won three straight World Series championships from 1972-74 before adding another in 1989, while the Raiders won two Super Bowls in 1976 and 1980.
+The Athletics won three straight World Series championships from 1972 to 1974 before adding another in 1989, while the Raiders won two Super Bowls in 1976 and 1980.

 The Oakland Coliseum sits in third place for the most no-hitters thrown (12), with the last being a perfect game by the New York Yankees’ Domingo German in 2023.